Graph Contrastive Learning under Heterophily via Graph Filters: Appendix

-\textbf{(Semi-)supervised learning under heterophily.} To address over-smoothing issue of GNNs, recent methods propose to use other types of aggregation that better fit graphs with heterophily.
+\textbf{Graph (semi-)supervised learning under heterophily.} To address over-smoothing issue of GNNs, recent methods propose to use other types of aggregation that better fit graphs with heterophily.
 Geom-GCN uses geometric aggregation in place of the typical aggregation \citep{pei2020geom}, H$_2$GCN uses several special model designs including separate aggregation and higher-neighborhood aggregation to train the model for handling graphs with heterophily, and CPGNN trains a compatibility matrix to model the heterophily level \citep{zhu2020graph}.
-More recently, \cite{wang2019demystifying} proposed to learn an aggregation filter for every graph from a set of based filters designed based on different ways of normalizing the adjacency matrix.
-Most recently, \cl{GGCN introduced degree corrections and signed message passing on GCN to address both oversmoothing problems and the model's poor performances on heterophily graphs \citep{yan2021two}. \cite{zhu2021interpreting} analyzed and designed a uniform framework for GNNs propagations and proposed GNN-LF and GNN-HF that preserve information of different frequency separately by using different filtering kernels with learnable weights.} FAGCN \citep{bo2021beyond} and FBGNN \citep{luan2020complete} train two \textit{separate} encoders to capture the high-pass and low-pass graph signals separately.
+More recently, \cite{wang2019demystifying} proposed to learn an aggregation filter for every graph from a set of based filters designed based on different ways of normalizing the adjacency matrix. \cl{GGCN introduced degree corrections and signed message passing on GCN to address both oversmoothing problems and the model's poor performances on heterophily graphs \citep{yan2021two}. \cite{zhu2021interpreting} analyzed and designed a uniform framework for GNNs propagations and proposed GNN-LF and GNN-HF that preserve information of different frequency separately by using different filtering kernels with learnable weights.} FAGCN \citep{bo2021beyond} and FBGNN \citep{luan2020complete} train two \textit{separate} encoders to capture the high-pass and low-pass graph signals separately.
 Then they rely on labels to learn relatively complex mechanisms to combine the outputs of the encoders.
 However, learning how to combine the encoder outputs is highly sensitive to having high-quality labels.
 This makes such methods highly impractical for unsupervised contrastive learning, where the label information is not available.

-Unlike the above supervised methods, we leverage the high-pass filter in the \textit{same encoder} to generate augmented graph views that are \textit{contrasted} with their low-pass counterparts to learn unsupervised representations.
+Unlike the above supervised methods, we apply the high-pass and low-pass filters to different subgraphs, contrasting the resulting high-pass filtered node views and low-pass filtered node views in a self-supervised manner, without any label.
 This is in contrast to learning the best combination of filtered signals of different encoders based on labels.